 The ability for people to cooperate, especially in the presence of incentives to defect and benefit from other’s cooperation (i.e., social dilemmas), provides solutions to key challenges faced by dyads, groups, organizations, and societies.
 There is a substantial body of empirical research on cooperation in social dilemmas dating back to the 1950’s.
 This work has been directed by diverse theoretical approaches from different disciplines, such as psychology, economics, sociology, and biology, and to date there is no dominant theoretical paradigm directing research on cooperation.
 Recently, the history of research on cooperation has been coded and represented in a standardized knowledge graph, allowing scientists to utilize novel methodologies to analyze patterns across the literature (i.e., cooperation databank; CoDa).
-Here, we analyze #,### papers included in CoDa using text mining to identify relevant phenomena of cooperation.
+Until now, only quantitative summaries of this databank have been attempted.
+This paper goes beyond prior work by using the novel text mining systematic review method to qualitatively summarize #,### papers included in CoDa.
 We begin with a brief narrative review of relevant phenomena discussed about cooperation.
-Next, we analyze article keywords and abstracts using text mining approaches, and use term frequency as an indicator of relevance and term co-occurrence as an indicator of association.
+Next, we analyze text data from paper abstracts using text mining approaches, and use term frequency as an indicator of relevance and term co-occurrence as an indicator of association.
 We found….
 These findings suggest…